 A BigQuery tables contains individual records organized in rows.
 Each record is composed of columns (also called fields).
 A BigQuery views is a virtual table defined by a SQL query.
 You can connect a Data Studio data source to a single table or view, or to a custom query (see below).

 This option appears in the configuration column when you select a date-partitioned table.
 By default, the data source uses the table's partition time as the date range dimension.
 If the table contains one or more valid Date or Datetime fields, you can choose one to serve as the date range dimension in the data source.
 Learn more about date-partitioned tables in BigQuery.

 Select the CUSTOM QUERY option to provide a SQL query instead of connecting to a single table.
 Data Studio uses this custom SQL as an inner select statement for each generated query to the database.

-To use Custom Query, first select a project you have access to.
+To write your own custom query, first select a project you have access to.
 This will be used for billing purposes.
 Next, input your SQL query.

-The custom query syntax should follow the BigQuery SQL dialect with the following caveats:
+The custom query syntax follows the Standard SQL dialect.

 You can use the BigQuery user interface to test that your query works, then copy and paste that query into Data Studio.

 Parameters let you build more responsive, customizable reports.
 You can pass parameters in a BigQuery data source back to the underlying query.
 To use a parameter in your custom query, follow the syntax guidelines described for running parameterized queries in BigQuery.